-- a) All residential units must be Age-Restricted (restricted to persons who are fifty-five (55) years of age or older), as defined by Section 59.1.4.2. of the Zoning Ordinance. - b) Prior to Certified Site Plan, the Applicant must record a covenant reflecting the age restriction in the Maryland Department of Land Records.
+- a) All residential units must be Age-Restricted (restricted to persons who are fifty-five (55) years of age or older), as defined by Section 59.1.4.2. of the Zoning Ordinance. - b) Occupancy Provisions Age-Restricted Housing - a.
+All residential units must be Age-Restricted (restricted to persons who are fifty-five (55) years of age or older), as defined by Section 59.1.4.2. of the Zoning Ordinance. - b.
+Prior to Certified Site Plan: - The Applicant must enter into a covenant with the Planning Board reflecting the age restriction in a form approved by the M-NCPPC Office of General Counsel; - ii.
+The covenant must be recorded in the Maryland Department of Land Records; and - iii.
 The Liber Folio reference must be included on the Certified Site Plan.